thimirac-accelr/alveo-memory-tester/ReadMe.md

 ## mem_read_write module:

   mem_read_write is an integration of mem_read and mem_write modules into one module to do both read and write functions together.
-  All of above modules are using the wrapper modules axi_read_maser and axi_write_master, which was provided by Xilix Vitis, will communicate with DDR of the FPGA card.
-Following Figure demostrate the block diagram of mem_read_write and the architecture for above.
+  All of above modules are using the wrapper modules axi_read_maser and axi_write_master, which was provided by Xilinx Vitis, will communicate with DDR of the FPGA card.
+Following Figure demonstrate the block diagram of mem_read_write and the architecture for above.

 <div style="text-align: center">
 <img align="center" src="./images/figure_4.png" width="574" height="410">